ajsaucier/ajsaucier.github.io/_posts/2020-12-14-voice-control-and-css-psuedo-elements.md

 ![A link with the text Go to Newsroom with a right-facing chevron.
 A tooltip shows above the button with the text Go to Newsroom](assets/images/voice-control.png)

+Another similar problem is brought on when adding an icon to a link - maybe from Font Awesome, for example - as a CSS pseudo-element.
+This might be an easy way to add some decoration to a link, but when its `content` property is something like "\f054", it isn't surprising when it makes no sense to assistive technology.
+Why should it?
+Instead of using a pseudo-element, use an SVG with `aria-hidden="true"` applied to it

 Instead of adding a pseudo-element inside a link, button or other interactive element, instead use an SVG that can be properly hidden from assistive technologies.
 Pseudo-elements like FontAwesome icons aren't always understood by assistive technology, so a user won't be able to activate the element when it's part of the accessible name.
 Here's an example on how to do that without much more effort.